NimAudio/nim-clap/README.md

 has futhark set up but commented out. to use, put clap repo files in `clap-main` folder, not as a folder in that folder

-most types are defined in clap ending with `_t`. this looks kinda ugly imo, and isn't necessary in nim, but futhark looks for whether the `_t` version is defined, so all types that end with `_t` are aliased to remove that, and where types are used, the aliased version is used.

 ### supported extensions:
 - audio ports
 - note ports